marcus-crane/python-static-generator/README.md

 # utf9k

+**ARCHIVED:** This was an attempt at a static site generator that I started, and still considered finishing but I ended up discovering gatsby which, so far, as kinda given me a bunch of stuff I was after anyway.
+I decided the pain of an elaborate site just isn't worth it, ahaha.
+I'm gonna leave the code here as a reminder though.
+There's some useful stuff in it I might reuse anyway.

+---

 This README is more just to explain to myself what I'm trying to achieve rather than to explain why you might want to look at/fork this repo.

 I've always hacked away at different versions of my site ([https://thingsima.de](https://thingsima.de)) and never been quite happy with the end result.
 It's a mix of content that is dynamic and static when I wish it was either one or the other.